chaosmail/caffejs/README.md

 ### Classification using GoogLeNet

-This is a demo that uses the pretrained GoogLeNet from Caffe to perform classification entirely in your browser using images from your webcam.
+[The demo `examples/webcam.html`](https://chaosmail.github.io/caffejs/webcam.html) uses the pretrained GoogLeNet model from Caffe (trained on ImageNet) to perform classification entirely in your browser using images from your webcam.

 ### DeepDream

-This is a cool demo that runs the famous [DeepDream](https://github.com/google/deepdream/blob/master/dream.ipynb) demo entirely in your browser.
+[The `examples/deepdream.html`](https://chaosmail.github.io/caffejs/deepdream.html) is a cool example that runs the famous [DeepDream](https://github.com/google/deepdream/blob/master/dream.ipynb) demo entirely in your browser - entirely in JavaScript of course.
 It uses the pretrained GoogLeNet from Caffe and runs the computation as webworker.

 > Debugging this demo: Go to the `Sources` panel in the Chrome Developer Tools and load the demo.
 You should see a webworker icon entitled with `deepdream_worker.js`.
 You can click on it and set your breakpoints as usual.
 Additionally, you could enable `DevTools for Services Workers` in the `Resources` panel.